Tino952/Udacity-Fend-Projects/projects/travel-app/README.md

 * Allowing the user to generate a PDF of saved searches
 * Incorporate icons into the weather forecast

+Furthermore I would also try to cause "save-trip" button to only be activated after the user clicks on "go" and not only when the user enters a destination and date.
+As part of the refactoring I would also write the code to more effectively deal with the "checkRemove" function, so as not to call this function so many times at different points in my code.

 Cheers! :v: